 Environmental Science

-How Farming with Animals Affects the Environment
+How Farming With Animals Affects The Environment

-Farming with animals is concerned with the branch of agriculture which involves raising animals for milk, eggs, meat, and other animal products.
+Farming with animals is concerned with the branch of agriculture, which involves raising animals for milk, eggs, meat, and other animal products.
 It also includes additional high-quality food resources and manure for fertilizers.
-Apart from that, this blessing comes with the disguise.
+Apart from that, this blessing comes with a disguise.
 Farming with animals is a leading culprit when it comes to affecting the environment.
 The animal farming sector is the largest factor contributing to air pollution, land pollution, soil degradation, slaughtering and rearing of innocent farm animals, and reducing water supplies in the environment.
-(Scanes, 2018) This sector encompasses the production of feed grain which requires energy expenditures such as water and chemical inputs to transport all animal products.
+(Scanes, 2018) This sector encompasses the production of feed grain, which requires energy expenditures such as water and chemical inputs to transport all animal products.
 Thus, this sector provides all the blessings along with the considerable cost to the climate.
 This essay evaluates how farming with animals is affecting the environment and contributing to climate change as well as global warming.

 References